 We are here to ensure that the funding application process is as easy as possible and offer a convenient online portal so applicants can more easily apply for programs and submit reports.
 For additional information please visit the Funding Process page.

-Page Image: 2018 Arts Administrative Interns (L-R): Rosemarie Spahan, Curtis Clearsky, Robert Thomas and Valerie Bob.
+Page Image: 2018 Arts Administrative Internships (L-R): Rosemarie Spahan, Curtis Clearsky, Robert Thomas and Valerie Bob.

 Sophia is an enthusiastic employee of FPCC with Greek and Trinidadian ancestry.
 She brings her background in global and Indigenous governance together with her love for art to her work as a program associate in the Arts department.
 She received her BA from Carleton University and her MA from the University of Victoria.